Lifeng Luo

 AREA OF EXPERTISE

-- climate and hydrological extremes, droughts, heatwave, floods
+- climate change- climate and hydrological extremes, droughts, heatwave, floods

 - subseasonal-to-seasonal prediction